-While the number of keys and values is growable, each individual key can only have one value associated with it at a time.
+Although the number of keys and values is growable, each key can only have one value associated with it at a time.
 When we want to change the data in a hash map, we have to decide how to handle the case when a key already has a value assigned.
-We could choose to replace the old value with the new value, completely disregarding the old value.
-We could choose to keep the old value and ignore the new value, and only add the new value if the key doesn’t already have a value.
+We could replace the old value with the new value, completely disregarding the old value.
+We could keep the old value and ignore the new value, and only add the new value if the key doesn’t already have a value.
 Or we could combine the old value and the new value.
 Let’s look at how to do each of these!

 Overwriting a Value

-If we insert a key and a value into a hash map, then insert that same key with a different value, the value associated with that key will be replaced.
-Even though this following code calls insert twice, the hash map will only contain one key/value pair because we’re inserting the value for the Blue team’s key both times:
+If we insert a key and a value into a hash map, and then insert that same key with a different value, the value associated with that key will be replaced.
+Even though the code in Listing 8-22 calls insert twice, the hash map will only contain one key/value pair because we’re inserting the value for the Blue team’s key both times:

 use std::collections::HashMap;